SubhasmitaSw/SubhasmitaSw.github.io/content/experiences/index.md

 ---
-title: Experiences
+title: About Me
 ---

-## About me

-Hi, I'm Subhasmita.
-I'm glad you are visiting my website, below listed are a couple of my current positions of responsibility and some of my activities I am proud of.
-Lately I've been interested in MLOps and pipeline management for machine learning, which I believe has a lot of value for organizations in terms of actually delivering ML solutions and ensuring they don't set everything on fire.
-I also work with cloud infrastructure and devops, and I'm a huge admirer of the serverless approach.
+I’m really glad you stopped by my website!
+Here are a few of the roles I’m currently taking on, along with some projects I’m especially proud of.
+Lately, I’ve been diving into MLOps and pipeline management for machine learning—an area I believe can really help organizations by ensuring they deliver effective ML solutions without causing chaos.
+I also work with cloud infrastructure and DevOps, and I’m a big fan of the serverless approach.

-I’m best reached via [email](mailto:subhasmitaswain232@gmail.com).
+I’m best reached via [email](mailto:subhasmitaofc@gmail.com).
 I’m always open to interesting conversations and collaboration.

+To know about my projects, refer to my [Github profile](https://github.com/SubhasmitaSw). 😊

 ## Experience 🚀